-The cost of lead paint abatement is not an allowable expense.
+The cost of lead paint abatement is not an allowable DOE H&S expense.
 However, the cost to test building materials for the presence of lead paint and the cost of taking precautions needed to prevent contamination while weatherizing are allowable expenses.
 Lead-based paint (LBP) was used on the majority of houses built before 1978.
 Therefore, it is probable that LBP will be present on pre-1978 homes to be weatherized.
 If lead-based paint might be disturbed (cut, scraped, sawn, drilled, etc.) during the weatherization work, that work must be done in a "lead-safe" manner.
 Arizona will follow the approach defined by the Environmental Protection Agency (EPA) under their Lead Renovation, Repair, and Painting Rule.

-Read about lead-hazard information for renovation, repair and painting activities in the EPA lead hazard information pamphlet Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools (PDF) (11 pp, 1.1MB) | en Español (PDF) (11 pp, 2.4MB)
+Read about lead-hazard information for renovation, repair and painting activities in the EPA lead hazard information pamphlet located at the following link; Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools.
+Spanish versions are also available in the same location.